NaomiEisen/20465-System-Programming-Laboratory-Final-Project/README.md

-# Assembler Project in C 🤟
+# Two-Phase Assembler in C 🤟

 This project is the final assignment for the course **'Laboratory C'** in the Open University of israel :)